Ro-Data/Ro-Create-Table-From-Select/README.md

 or modify a column: update the source SQL, and the table will change as necessary.

+The only databases currently supported are PostgreSQL and Amazon Redshift.

 ## Requirements

 - [`psycopg2`][psycopg2] is required